JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 Options to fix this issue:

-Option 1: Merge these two apps to one
+**Option 1: Merge these two apps to one**

 On purpose I've separated these two apps to show how you can handle different scenarios.
 But if you don't have need to have separate apps, then you don't have to handle the path at all.
+_Sometimes_ this is valid option.

-Option 2: Handle the path in your application code
+**Option 2: Handle the path in your application code**

+This is framework specific but in ASP.NET Core you can use `UsePathBase`:

 ```csharp
 // Abbreviated code